- MASKING PROTOCOL

 - Ongoing vertical articulation and planning between grades/subject areas teachers

-- Increase in district mental health support staff for social-emotional support and services
+- Increase in district mental health support and school counseling staff for academic and social-emotional support services

 - Universal social-emotional screeners

-- Development of new wellness spaces at TMS and LBHS in partnership with CHOC
+- Development of new wellness spaces at LBHS in partnership with CHOC

-- Increase in counseling services for English learners and low income students
+- Provide school counseling services for English learners and students who are low income

 - Implementation of research-based social-emotional learning (SEL) curriculum